Fully-Connected-Graph/GMLF-2023/resources/README.md

 ## Recommender Systems

 Personally, I don't have a lot of experience myself with recommender systems.
-But I have compile a few resources that I think are useful for learning about recommender systems:
+But I have compiled a few resources that I think are useful for learning about recommender systems:

 - Steven Brunton has a great [Matrix Factorization and Netflix Prize lecture](https://youtu.be/sooj-_bXWgk?si=RGUc9CdCBfZtfqZa) in his SVD lecture series.
 - Andrew Ng goes through the mathematics and challenges in his [Recommender Systems lecture](https://youtu.be/9siFuMMHNIA?list=PLoR5VjrKytrCv-Vxnhp5UyS1UjZsXP0Kj).